luizcdev/internet-monitor/README.md

 # Internet Monitor

-A simple internet connection monitoring tool for Raspberry Pi using the Ookla Speedtest CLI.
+A simple internet connection monitoring tool using the Ookla Speedtest CLI.

 The project periodically measures download speed, upload speed, and latency, storing the results in a log file.
 It also includes a reporting script that generates statistics about your connection performance over time.